michauhl/RBPBench/README.md

 In general, we can assume that k-mers with high site percentages contribute more to the RBP binding (possibly also as direct binding motifs), while low percentage k-mers likely should also have low affinity to the RBP.
 A higher mean percentage for a dataset means that the present k-mers are more evenly distributed over the dataset sequences.
 This can stem from a larger sequence lengths, or in general a more diverse set of sequences, possibly reflecting RBP binding preferences.
-Hover box information includes top and bottom k-mer site percentages, present k-mer percentage (percentage of all possible k-mers present in the dataset),  average k-mer percentage (i.e., the mean site %), as well as sequence length statistics.

 **Fig. 7** shows the 4 plots related to genomic annotations produced by the above call: